-The net amount of GST recoverable from, or payable to, the Australian Taxation Office is included as part of receivables or payables in the statement of financial position.
+The net amount of GST recoverable from, or payable to, the ATO is included as part of receivables or payables in the statement of financial position.
+Commitments and contingencies are disclosed net of the amount of GST recoverable from, or payable to, the ATO.

-Cash flows are included in the statement of cash flows on a gross basis and the GST component of cash flows arising from investing and financing activities, which are recoverable from, or payable to, the taxation authority is classified as part of operating cash flows.
+Cash flows are included in the statement of cash flows on a gross basis and the GST component of cash flows arising from investing and financing activities, which are recoverable from, or payable to, the ATO is classified as part of operating cash flows.